-The power scheduler feature is good for sharing your content that you want placed multiple times throughout the week.
+The power scheduler feature is good for sharing the content that you want to be placed multiple times throughout the week.

 3. Sprout Social – A unified social media inbox that allows marketers to schedule, publish, and analyze social media content.
 This premium social media tool helps you use social analytics to measure and track your growth to determine the response from your campaigns.